mesosphere/dcos-docs-site/pages/1.12/security/ent/ldap/index.md

 If your organization has user records stored in a directory server supporting LDAP, you can configure DC/OS Enterprise to check user credentials against it.
 This allows you to avoid having to recreate your user accounts within DC/OS.

-When the user attempts to login, DC/OS will ask the remote LDAP server to validate the credentials.
+When a user attempts to log in, DC/OS will ask the remote LDAP server to validate the credentials.
 DC/OS never receives or stores the passwords of remote users.
-For this reason, if DC/OS cannot connect to the remote LDAP, such as because someone has changed or deleted the LDAP configuration, the user's login will fail.
+For this reason, if DC/OS cannot connect to the remote LDAP, such as if someone has changed or deleted the LDAP configuration, the user's login will fail.
 DC/OS does store an internal representation of the user to allow the DC/OS administrator to put the user into a group and assign permissions.

 If your LDAP user name is in the [distinguished name (DN)](https://www.ldap.com/ldap-dns-and-rdns), you can use a simple bind to connect to the LDAP directory.
 Otherwise, a search/bind connection should cover all other cases.

-**Important:** Review the DC/OS user ID requirements in [Managing users and groups](/1.11/security/ent/users-groups/).
+Review the DC/OS user ID requirements in [Managing users and groups](/1.11/security/ent/users-groups/).

 **Requirement** The directory server must support [LDAP 3](https://tools.ietf.org/html/rfc4511).